GORILLA MUSIC (AKA GORILLA PRODUCTIONS)

 Gorilla Music (formerly Gorilla Productions / Sugarlight Productions) is owned by brothers Dan Cull and John Michalak.
 Their company headquarters is based out of Cleveland, Ohio but don't worry, they'll get to you eventually.
 The big official website is gorillamusic.com where you can see all of their other enterprises, but not the schedules of the shows the are running.
 They run shows and battles in what they claim is 65 different cities and over 100+ clubs.
 It is my personal opinion their claim they are helping your "local scene" (when they don't live anywhere near you), is a stretch.
 From this central location they rent the club for the night and hire "local event coordinators" to collect the ticket money on the day of the battle/showcase.
 According to recent court documents, Gorilla claims they are worth over one million dollars.
 They also own Rock X Records, EagleOne Entertainment and Earth Entertainment.

-ALSO WATCH FOR THE NEW GORILLA AFFILIATED COMPANY: MADMAN PRODUCTIONS.
+THE NEW GORILLA AFFILIATED COMPANY: MADMAN PRODUCTIONS.
 This company hosted pay-to-play musics fests (showcases, meltdowns, throwdowns, etc) in different areas.
 Housed in the same office building as Gorilla Music, this company is run by Gorilla rep Bryan Pauley.
 However the Ohio business license lists Cull and Michalak as it's authorized representatives.
-This company folded soon after it was formed.
+FYI: This company folded soon after it was formed.

 These are screen shots from their many YouTube videos.